albertattard/presentation-domain-primitives-kotlin/presentation.md

 # Order Number

-An order number is a 10 digit number as shown next
+An order number is a 10-digit number as shown next:

 ```
 0980810031
 ```

-With an exception for stock.
-Stock orders have a `-` as their second digit
+The exception is for Stock, whose orders have a `-` as their second digit:

 ```
 0-21200545
 ```

 ---

 # Representation